vz777/docs/docs/introduction.md

 :::caution

-This is the documentaion for Thelia version >= 2.5.0, if you are using a previous version, check the [Legacy documentation](http://thelia.github.io).
+This is the documentation for Thelia version >= 2.5.0, if you are using a previous version, check the [Legacy documentation](http://thelia.github.io).

 :::